 - Permanent Residency and Citizenship

 One of the most attractive features of the Portuguese Golden Visa Programme is that the applicant, along with any dependant, may apply for permanent residence.
-Post five years from acquiring the Golden Visa, the applicant may also apply for Portuguese Citizenship by naturalisation, with brings along with it all the benefits of an EU Citizenship.
+Post five years from acquiring the Golden Visa, the applicant may also apply for Portuguese Citizenship by naturalisation, which brings along with it all the benefits of an EU Citizenship.

 Requirement for Portuguese Citizenship: